 White-owned banks would not lend money for new homes because they could not repossess in case of default.
 Moreover, the land under reservation homes belongs to the tribe, not individuals.

 Luckily, Elizabeth George Ploufee was blessed with a very ambitious grandson, Skip Hayward.
-So the first thing he did was recruit his brothers, sisters, aunts, uncles, and cousins to join him on the reservation.
-Anyone could join who could prove one of their great-great-grandparents was listed in the tribal census of 1910.
+So the first thing he did was recruit his brothers, sisters, aunts, uncles, and cousins to join him on the reservation if they could prove one of their great-great-grandparents was listed in the tribal census of 1910.

 “In the ’70s and ’80s, the first people who came here just left their lives behind.
 It was a real sacrifice.
 People were living here in trailers with no running water, living on the dole, and the support of Catholic charities.Skip Hayward